danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/README.md

 2. **Check Outbound-Emails**: Verify it can import Shared-Layers dependencies
 3. **Confirm Process-Inbound-Email**: Ensure it can import both previous stacks' exports

-## 🤝 Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Update documentation
-6. Submit a pull request

 ## 📄 License